mjesiolowski/React-ToDoApp/README.md

 Rules:
 - you can add as many tasks as you want to
 - tasks length is unlimited, except for minimum value of 3 characters
-- you can filter your tasks using the search button (min.
-1 character required, case insensitive)
+- you can filter your tasks using the search button (case insensitive)
 - you can edit your to do tasks
-- on the bottom part you can view your last 3 done tasks (lastly done on the top of the list)
+- on the bottom part you can view your last 3 done tasks (lastly done task on the top of the list)
 - the remove button deletes your task permanently

 Technology used: